 Green Brook keeps locals connected to NYC

-Commuting via Route 22, NJ Transit express busses
+Commuting via Route 22, NJ Transit express

 Green Brook’s location makes for an easy commute to several nearby major hubs.
 “You’re an hour to the beach and an hour to New York City,” says O’Keefe.
 Commuters can take U.S. Route 22 and Interstate 78 just 25 miles north to get to Newark and 33 miles north to get to The Big Apple.
 Interstate 287 connects to the Garden State Parkway, taking residents 30 miles south to the Jersey Shore.
-NJ Transit offers express bus service stops along Route 22, providing daily service to and from the Port Authority Bus Terminal on 8th Avenue in Manhattan.
+NJ Transit offers express bus service stops along Route 22, providing daily service to and from the Port Authority Bus Terminal on Eighth Avenue in Manhattan.
 Locals can also head 2 miles south to the Dunellen Train Station for service to and from Penn Station.
-The Robert Wood Johnson University Hospital in Somerset is located 7 miles west.
+The Robert Wood Johnson University Hospital in Somerset is 7 miles west.
 The closest airport, Newark Liberty International, is 20 miles north.

 Traditional-style homes starting in the $400,000s